 - Debbie D.Back to Top

 We recycle all of our building materials down to the plastic bottles we drink on the job site.
 We ordered ENERGY STAR low-E windows and are sealing every hole and window seal.
-Even our HVAC is ENERGY STAR qualified as well as all of our appliances and of course all the light bulbs!
+Even our HVAC is ENERGY STAR Certified as well as all of our appliances and of course all the light bulbs!
 I work for Home Depot and I've learned so much about saving time, money and energy and I'm taking it all the way!
 Thanks ENERGY STAR!

 - Katrina P.Back to Top